HERBS FOR ALCOHOL WITHDRAWAL

 DETOXING HERBS FOR THE LIVER & BLOOD

 Dandelion Root (Taraxacum offinale), Artichoke Leaf (Cynara scolymus) and Milk Thistle (Silybum marianum) are excellent herbs to cleanse and strengthen the liver when recovering from long-term alcohol use.

-Burdock Root (Arctium lappa), Red Clover (Trifolium pratense) are blood cleansers that start the gentle process of cleasing toxins out of your blood and body.
+Burdock Root (Arctium lappa) and Red Clover (Trifolium pratense) are blood cleansers that start the gentle process of cleansing toxins out of your blood and body.
 Drink plenty of water to assist your body in the detoxification process.